jacksoncouse/Guide/README.md

-Content Kit
+Content Construction Kit
 ==========

-The Content Construction Toolkit is a resource for Amnesty International Canada writers, bloggers, and contributors.
+The Content Construction Kit is a resource for Amnesty International Canada writers, bloggers, and contributors.

 ## Table of contents
+1. Templates
+2. Tutorials
+3. Examples
+4. Living Styleguide